hashim46/Price-Inventory-App/README.md

 # Technologies used

-• MongoDB/Mongoose: Used to store the user and inventory info
+• MongoDB/Mongoose was incorporated to store the user and inventory info

 • React was used to make the front page and UI